feizc/DreamBooth-v2/README.md

 # Personalizing Text-to-Image Generation with Multimodal Inversion

-As we find that original text inversion struggles with learning precise shapes for objective, we introduce to use learnable image latents to help make a better detail controling.
+As original text inversion struggles with learning precise shapes for objective, here we introduce to use learnable image latents to help make a better detail controling.

 We make the following points:
 1. Randomness: learn the mean and variance of image latents, and sample an image latents each time;